renatocaliari/contornos/docs/en/contornos.md

 Projects have frequency of sharing over update defined by the external contorno.
 The project contorno guardian shares the main points of progress, as well as referencing how this connects to the outer circle strategy.

-Projects and tasks are the “what” that connects with the “how” ーstrategy + responsibilities + sole control ー that connects with the “why” ー reason to exist.
+Projects and tasks are the “what” that connects with the “how” ーstrategy + responsibilities + sole control ー that connects with the “why” ー reason for existing.

 ### Request for projects or tasks